Abby Hill, CPDT-KA

 If your dog is not suited for public service dog work they might be better suited to help you in your home but not in public.

-We work closely with The Exceptional Partner Service Dogs.
-Once we decide that your dog is ready for service work to begin, The Exceptional Partner will administer a Public Access Test and you will graduate as an Exceptional Partner Team.
+We work closely with The Exceptional Sidekick Service Dogs.
+Once we decide that your dog is ready for service work to begin, The Exceptional Sidekick will administer a Public Access Test and you will graduate as an Exceptional Sidekick Team.

 - A minimum of 10 years of age with a disability other than loss of vision.